PostgreSQL CREATE DATABASE IF NOT EXISTS

 WHERE NOT EXISTS (SELECT FROM pg_database WHERE datname = '<db_name>')\gexec

-In the above syntax, the NOT EXIST operator is used within the WHERE Clause, which will check the existence of a targeted database.
+In this syntax, the NOT EXISTS is used within the WHERE Clause, which will check the existence of a targeted database.
 If the specified database doesn’t exist, then the sub-query will retrieve “True”.
 In such a case, the CREATE DATABASE statement will execute, and the non-existing database will be created.

-Note: \gexec parameter runs the just-entered statements and sends each field as a SQL command to the server instead of printing the output.
+Note: \gexec parameter runs the just-entered statements and sends each field as an SQL command to the server instead of printing the output.

 Let’s understand it via practical examples.